towercomputers/toweros/docs/src/implementation.md

 - `xclip-copy-server`.
 This service listens on port 5556 and copies received messages to the clipboard of all open `xvfb` virtual displays.
 - `xclip-watch`.
 This service monitors the clipboard of all open `xvfb` virtual screens and on each change (e.g. when the user presses ctrl-c) sends the contents of the clipboard to port 5557.

-On the Thin Client there are 3 services that use `netcat` and `wl-clipboard` (the equivalent of `xclip` for Wayland):
+On the thin client there are 3 services that use `netcat` and `wl-clipboard` (the equivalent of `xclip` for Wayland):

 - `wl-copy-server`.
-This service listens on port 5556 and copies received messages to the Thin Client clipboard.
+This service listens on port 5556 and copies received messages to the thin client clipboard.
 - `wl-copy-watch`.
-This service monitors the Thin Client clipboard and at each change (e.g. when the user presses ctrl-c) sends the contents of the clipboard to a different port for each host.
+This service monitors the thin client clipboard and at each change (e.g. when the user presses ctrl-c) sends the contents of the clipboard to a different port for each host.
 The port used for each host is defined by the `wl-copy-tunneler` service.
 - `wl-copy-tunneler`.
 This service monitors the existence of VNC connection with the hosts and for each of them chooses a free port and opens a double tunnel:

         ```
         ssh "$host" -R 5557:localhost:5556 -L $port:localhost:5556 -N
         ```

-With all these services running, when the content of a clipboard is modified on an application, it is automatically shared with the Wayland clipboard of the Thin Client and with all the X11 clipboards of the applications open on the hosts (as a reminder there is a `xvfb` server per application, even on the same host).
+With all these services running, when the content of a clipboard is modified on an application, it is automatically shared with the Wayland clipboard of the thin client and with all the X11 clipboards of the applications open on the hosts (as a reminder there is a `xvfb` server per application, even on the same host).

 ## Package Management